Japan's Mitsubishi considers opening fuel ammonia import hub

 Japan views ammonia, which could be also produced as a derivative of hydrogen, as a key element in its net zero transition, and is pursuing this strategy together with coal in a test project which it hopes to expand nationwide.

-On Friday, Mitsubishi signed a memorandum of understanding with U.S. company Proman to study a potential clean ammonia production project in Lake Charles in the United States.
+On Friday, Mitsubishi signed a memorandum of understanding with Switzerland-based Proman to study a potential clean ammonia production project in Lake Charles in the United States.

 Mitsubishi is studying the conversion of the Namikata terminal to receive ammonia from potential production projects in Lake Charles and Corpus Christi on the Gulf of Mexico coast in the United States.

-Note: (This story has been corrected to state that Proman is based in Switzerland, not the U.S., in paragraph 3 and to clarify that the Lake Charles project, not the Namikata terminal, could be built by the late 2020s, and that Lake Charles could export to Japan in paragraph 4)